jtsdaniel/Rubick2x2-auto-solve/README.md

 # Rubick2x2-auto-solve-system

-***Description:*** The project focuses on building a system that can automatically solve a 2x2 Rubick using minimum moves, or in other hand shortest way to solve a mixed rubick.
+***Description:*** The project focuses on building a system that can figure out how many moves needed to solve a mixed Rubick, or shortest way to solve a mixed rubick.
+The project used breadth first search algorithm to solve the problem.